chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 which has a parent folder of `flipperFlop`.

 The `name` field is a name.
-This is in English, except for the romanization of foreign language words.
+This is in English, except for the romanization/latinization of foreign language words.
 Avoid capitals.
 The only time you should be using capitals are for the following: proper noun I, "Remix X", "Fever" (in the context of the game).
 If this is syllabic (part of a longer sound cue), you should add a hyphen with